Arab separatism in Khuzestan: 1979 insurgency

-Civil unrest and insurgency (1999–2020)
+Civil unrest and insurgency (1999–present)

 ASMLA establishment

 In 1999, Habib Yabar, Habib Asewad Kaabi, and Ahmad Mola Nissi established the Arab Struggle Movement for the Liberation of Ahwaz (ASMLA) in Europe to advocate for an independent Arab state in Khuzestan and has committed acts of terrorism and assassinations in support of this goal.
 The group is financed and sponsored by Saudi Arabia.

 Civil unrest (2005–2015)

 On 15 April 2005, civil unrest broke out in Ahvaz and surrounding towns, lasting for four days.
 Initially, the Iranian Interior Ministry stated that only one person had been killed, but an official at an Ahvaz hospital alleged between 15 and 20 casualties.

 Subsequently, a series of bombings were carried out in Ahvaz and other cities in Iran in late 2005 and early 2006, which were blamed upon Sunni Arab separatist groups of Khuzestan.

 The 2011 Khuzestan protests, known among protesters as the Ahvaz Day of Rage, erupted on 15 April 2011 in Iranian Khuzestan to mark the anniversary of the 2005 Ahvaz unrest, and as a response to the regional Arab Spring.
 The protests lasted for four days, resulted in 12 to 15 protesters killed, and many wounded and arrested; one security officer was killed and another wounded.
 Crackdown on Arab political opposition in the area continued since with arrests and executions.
 Four Ahwazi men were executed in Iran in June 2012 in relation to the 2011 unrest.
 The crackdown on Arab Sunni opposition has been condemned by the Human Rights Watch, Amnesty International, and others.

 In 2013, bombings were carried out in Ahvaz, alleged to have been committed by the ASMLA.

 On 23 March 2015, a football match dispute led to anti-government protests in Ahvaz.
 Local football fans defiantly expressed support for the Saudi al-Hilal football team during the match and burnt pictures of Ayatollah Ruhollah Khomeini, the late Iranian spiritual leader who led the 1979 Iranian revolution.
-The opposition National Council of Resistance of Iran said that fans further carried banners declaring that “We are all Younes,” a reference to a street vendor who immolated himself a few days before the match in the nearby city of Khorramshahr.
+The opposition National Council of Resistance of Iran said that fans further carried banners declaring that "We are all Younes," a reference to a street vendor who immolated himself a few days before the match in the nearby city of Khorramshahr.
 In parallel, Iran's state-run Press TV broadcast confessions of captured ASMLA members who said they had carried out scores of attacks.
 An Arab protester was killed by Iranian security forces during the events.

 On 2 April 2015, three Iranian officers were killed by unidentified gunmen in the city of Hamidiyeh, about 25 kilometers (15 miles) west of the city of Ahvaz.